RheaAyase/jekyll-rhea/_posts/2017-08-11-Upgrade-to-Fedora26.md

 ##### Upgrading

-It took a little over half an hour and nearly `2GBs` of downloaded date to get it upgraded.
+It took a little over half an hour and nearly `2GBs` of downloaded data to get it upgraded.
 No issues, just one surprise when I started `weechat`.
 There were **two** buffer lists and some random errors printed in the middle of the chat screen.

 {% include image.html
   img="assets/bugs-weechat.jpg"